“Stand With Me Here Upon the Terrace.”

 Nancy van Atta, 59, on 18 March 2015, of early-onset Parkinson’s Disease.

 Johanna Columbro, 64, on 16 November 2014, of Cancer.
 Jo was our original Webmistress.

 Morton Ohlbaum, 82, on 24 April 2012.
-Mort is still remembered for the paper he delivered on air guns and their role in the Canon.
+Mort will always be remembered for the paper he delivered on the history of air guns, and their role in the Canon.